camunda/blog.camunda.org/content/post/2016/09/bpmn-dmn-modeler-for-confluence.md

 {{< figure class="" src="macro-page.png" alt="Embed BPMN diagrams or DMN decision tables on Confluence pages" caption="Embed BPMN diagrams or DMN decision tables on Confluence pages" >}}

  You can **start modeling from scratch or import existing BPMN files**.
-All models are stored as attachmenets on the page at hand.
+All models are stored as attachments on the page at hand.
 If you edit a process model, a new version of the attachment is created.

 When reading a Confluence page, **process models are rendered directly on the page**.
 The "viewer" also offers you a **fullscreen mode** which is handy for presentations or zooming into large models.